ahmadrezashojaee/UGFACT/README.md

-# UGFACT: Underground Gas Flow simulAtions with Coupled bio-geochemical reacTions
+# UGFACT: Underground Gas Flow simulations with coupled bio-geochemical reACTions

 This MATLAB-based framework couples reservoir simulation with bio-geochemical batch reactions using MRST and PHREEQC.